Why is health insurance necessary as a college student?

 If I have the SHIP and have seen a medical provider in the community, how do I get that visit paid for?

-If you are part of the Gallagher Koster student health insurance plan, you will be provided with an insurance card that may come to your CPO box.
+If you are part of the Gallagher Student Health & Special Risk student health insurance plan, you will be provided with an insurance card that may come to your CPO box.
 You must provide this insurance card at any doctor’s office or pharmacy at the time of service or requesting an appointment.
 These offices will send their bills to the insurance claims company for reimbursement.
 You may need to pay for some services at the time of service.
 You may also receive a bill for any left over charges that the insurance company does not cover.

 If I use SHS how do I get that visit paid for?